ankowals/saf/README.md

         ctx.Object.put("json",ValidatableResponse.class, json);
     }

+Please use StepCore module for template management/compariosn, to attache file to the report etc.
 Please use FileCore module for any operation that shall be done on files.
 Please use ExecutorCore module for any commands that shall be executed on the local host.
 Please use SqlCore for any command that shall be executed in the dB under test.